sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 **Steps**

-1. In the Cloudbreak web UI, select **Credentials** from the left pane.
+1. In the Cloudbreak web UI, select **Credentials** from the navigation pane.

 2. Click **Create Credential**.